jpmckinney/info-go/README.md

 [INFO-GO](http://www.infogo.gov.on.ca/infogo/) is the Government of Ontario Employee and Organization Directory.

-The base URL is `http://www.infogo.gov.on.ca/infogo/v1`

-Quirks:

-* The response has `Content-Type: text/plain;charset=ISO-8859-1`.
-You may have expected `Content-Type: application/json;charset=UTF-8`.

 ## Scraper

 The following commands write one JSON file per organization and person to `organizations` (7,000+) and `people` (40,000+) directories.